djamg/google-agentic-ai-hackathon-allout/FRONTEND_GUIDE.md

-# 🌐 Namma City Buddy - Frontend User Guide
+# 🌐 Bangalore Buzz - Frontend User Guide

 ## Overview
-The Namma City Buddy frontend is a modern, responsive web interface that provides an intuitive way for Bengaluru citizens to interact with city services.
+The Bangalore Buzz frontend is a modern, responsive web interface that provides an intuitive way for Bengaluru citizens to interact with city services.
 It combines the power of conversational AI with quick-action buttons for common reporting tasks.

 ## 🚀 Quick Start